Restaurant Technology

 That is what testing like a QA team gives you.
 Not perfection (no software is perfect), but a systematic process that catches the mistakes humans make when editing menus at 11 PM before tomorrow's lunch service.

-Menute is built by BetterQA, a software testing company with over 50 engineers.
+Menute is built by BetterQA, a software testing company with over 50 engineers and 8 years of experience across 24 countries.
 The same team that tests healthcare platforms, fintech applications, and enterprise SaaS also tests Menute.
 This is not a side project with a developer occasionally checking their own work.
 It is a restaurant platform tested by people whose entire profession is finding the bugs that developers miss.

 As BetterQA's founder Tudor Brad puts it: "The chef should not certify his own dish."
 The developers who build Menute are not the ones who verify it works.
 That is the difference between "it works on my machine" and "it works for your customers."